vboyev-MSFT/defender-docs/defender-endpoint/linux-install-with-ansible.md

 2. In the first drop-down menu, select **Linux Server** as the operating system.
 In the second drop-down menu, select **Your preferred Linux configuration management tool** as the deployment method.

 3. Select **Download onboarding package**.
-Save the file as WindowsDefenderATPOnboardingPackage.zip.
+Save the file as `WindowsDefenderATPOnboardingPackage.zip`.

    :::image type="content" source="media/portal-onboarding-linux-2.png" alt-text="The Download onboarding package option" lightbox="media/portal-onboarding-linux-2.png":::